-- Maybe his or her love for someone turned into a dangerous obsession that went out of control.
+- Maybe his or her love for someone has turned into a dangerous obsession that has gone out of control.

 - The hero may have bravely declared "You Shall Not Pass!" or his or her companions may have found it impossible to ensure that No One Gets Left Behind, but he or she proved to be Not Quite Dead and, deranged by his or her suffering, blames their companions for abandoning them.

 - Perhaps he or she has had too many of their good deeds come back to bite them and decided that being a hero is no longer worth it.